 Not protecting your file backup

-An accidentally-deleted digital file can cause disastrous consequences for your business.
+Accidentally-deleted electronic documents can cause disastrous consequences for your business.
 Backing up your files is essential, but isn’t the only precaution you should take.
 A natural disaster at your primary place of business can destroy any backup data stored on-site.
 Because of this, backup media should be stored off-site in a vault environment that protects magnetic media and ensures swift retrieval to support your data recovery efforts in case of emergency.